Algorithms to Uniformly Generate Random Factored Smooth Integers: Analysis and Tradeoffs

-\begin{thm} Let $x\ge y>0$ be integers, and let $r\in[0,1)$ be chosen uniformly at random.
-Under the assumption of the Extended Riemann Hypothesis (ERH), With probability $1-o(1)$, Algorithm 2 will construct a integer $n$ with known factorization such that $n\le x$ and $n$ possesses no prime divisor larger than $y$.
+This second theorem follows from choosing our options so as to obtain the smallest possible running time, namely ERH, randomized prime tests, and an average-case running time analysis. \begin{thm} Let $x\ge y>0$ be integers, and let $r\in[0,1)$ be chosen uniformly at random.
+Under the assumption of the Extended Riemann Hypothesis (ERH), Algorithm 2 will construct a integer $n$ with known factorization such that $n\le x$ and $n$ possesses no prime divisor larger than $y$.
+The divisors of $n$ are all prime with probability $1-o(1)$.
 The average running time of this algorithm is

 arithmetic operations.
 If a table of values of $\rho(u)$ is precomputed for $u$ up to $O( (\log x)/\log\log x)$, then the running time drops to

 arithmetic operations, where $\epsilon>0$.